EEGdecoding/Code-SBLEST/README.md

 # Code-SBLEST

-This repo provides the MATLAB code for the Sparse Bayesian Learning for End-to-end Spatio-Temporal-filtering-based single-trial EEG classification (SBLEST) algorithm, which is presented in “W. Wang, F. Qi, D. Wipf, C. Can, T. Yu, Z. Gu, Y. Li, Z. Yu, W. Wu.
-Sparse Bayesian Learning for End-to-End EEG Decoding (under review)”.
+This repo contains MATLAB code for the SBLEST (Sparse Bayesian Learning for End-to-End Spatio-Temporal-Filtering-Based Single-Trial EEG Classification) algorithm, as well as implementations of Convolutional Neural Networks (CNNs) used in the paper.
+Detailed information about the algorithms and CNN implementations can be found in the "Sparse Bayesian Learning for End-to-End EEG Decoding' by W. Wang, F. Qi, D. Wipf, C. Can, T. Yu, Z. Gu, Y. Li, Z. Yu, and W. Wu(under review)".

+## Matlab code for SBLEST

-All scripts are written in MATLAB and have been tested with MATLAB R2018b.
+All scripts SBLEST are written in MATLAB and have been tested with MATLAB R2018b.

-## File Descriptions
+### File Descriptions

 * [SBLEST.m](https://github.com/EEGdecoding/Code-SBLEST/blob/main/SBLEST.m)                                                — Code for the SBLEST algorithm.